What Maintenance Tasks Are Needed For Well Screens And Gravel Packs?

 Inspecting the gravel pack involves checking for signs of erosion or settlement.
 Look for voids or channels within the gravel pack that may indicate issues with the well’s filtration and pumping performance.

-See also How Can I Improve Well Water Supply And Storage Capacity?
+See also How Can I Manage Potential Well Contamination From Industrial Activities?

 Cleaning the well screen and gravel pack